 THE GIFT TEAM

 Our GIFT Chaplaincy Team consists of a wonderful group of enthusiastic children from years five and six.
-Mrs Howarth and the GIFT Team meet weekly to plan and prepare activities based around Scripture and the teachings of Jesus Christ.
+Mrs Twist and the GIFT Team meet weekly to plan and prepare activities based around Scripture and the teachings of Jesus Christ.
 It is the GIFT Team's intention to encourage the children of our school to engage readily in their faith through well organised activities.
 Dependent on the time of year, our GIFT Team will plan and prepare activities such as meditation, art and DT, Spiritual walks throughout the school, fund raising and much more.
 They are involved in helping the wider community through the distribution of food during the Harvest Festival to our elderly residents and are also involved in helping serve at the Grandparents Afternoon Tea.
 They each are also a prayer friend to a child in Reception and Year 1.

 All adults at Our Lady and St Anselm’s Catholic Primary School have a commitment to the wellbeing of our children.
 We see our school as an inclusive community.
 The development of the whole child is at the heart of our mission as a Catholic school community.
 The spiritual journey our children and adults travel, brings with it the responsibility of using our gifts to the full, living side by side with each other as Christ would expect us to, with an understanding of truth, justice and peace.